baimohui/i18n-mage/README.md

 Enables the inline translation hint feature.

+#### `i18n-mage.translationHints.displayMode`

+Sets the display mode of the inline translation hint.
+Supports `overlay` and `inline` modes.

+#### `i18n-mage.translationHints.applyToStringLiterals`

+When enabled, the plugin will apply inline translation hints to regular strings as well, not just those inside i18n functions.

 #### `i18n-mage.translationHints.enableLooseKeyMatch`

 Enables fuzzy matching for dynamically concatenated terms (e.g., `t("prefix" + key + "suffix")`).
 When matching multiple translations, only the first matching result is displayed.
 This is recommended only if this syntax is widely used in your project, as it may result in false positives.